brunsgaard/OpenCV/README.md

 ```
 Unable to load DLL 'OpenCvSharpExtern': The specified module could not be found.
 ```
-when executed in Windows container.
+when executed in a Windows container.

 ## Running OpenCVSharp in a Windows container